Skip to main content

 Your HIPAA rights provide you with direct control over your health information, enabling you to access, verify, and direct its use.

 The practical application of these rights is a key part of the patient-provider relationship.
-For example, the right of access allows you to obtain a complete copy of your to track your progress or to share with another specialist.
+For example, the right of access allows you to obtain a complete copy of your lab results to track your progress or to share with another specialist.
 The right to request amendment allows you to correct a factual error in your record.
 The following table outlines these core rights and how they function within the context of a wellness clinic.

 Patient Right Under HIPAA Practical Application in a Wellness Clinic